openbsd/xenocara/lib/mesa/docs/drivers/anv.rst

 Binding Model
 -------------

-Here is the Anv bindless binding model that was implemented for the descriptor indexing feature of Vulkan 1.2 :
+Here is the ANV bindless binding model that was implemented for the descriptor indexing feature of Vulkan 1.2 :

 .. graphviz::